Facebook Pixel How to Use Goal Planning to Grow as a Landscape Photographer

 Slea Head, Dingle, Ireland

 None of my shots from Slea Head on Ireland’s Dingle Peninsula worked out.
-But later in the trip I applied the lessons I learned about S-curve placement and busy water textures to capture a shot of Loch Garry in the Scottish Highlands.
+But later in the trip, I applied the lessons I learned about S-curve placement and busy water textures to capture this shot of Loch Garry in the Scottish Highlands:

 Loch Garry, Scotland

-Retrospectives are incredibly effective at distilling lessons that will set your next shoot up for success.
-And they often form my shoot goals for the next trip.
-On this year’s trip to Oregon, my goals changed to reflect the lessons I learned from Ireland and the UK:
+Retrospectives are incredibly effective for identifying mistakes and learning lessons that will set your next shoot up for success.
+And for me, they often form my shoot goals for the next trip.
+On this year’s trip to Oregon, my goals changed to reflect the lessons I learned from Ireland and the UK.
+I’ve reproduced them here:

 • Capture two stunning images per day for a total of 26 from the trip.